bthyreau/hippodeep/README.md

 ![screenshot](blink.gif?raw=True)

-A more complete description of the process is coming soon (see also manuscript (*under review*))
+It relies on a Convolutional Neural Network trained on thousands of images from multiple large cohorts, and is therefore quite robust. (see also manuscript (*under review*))

 ## Requirement
 *(new)* This program requires Theano >= 0.9.0 and Lasagne No GPU is required, as CPU inference is now possible with low speed penalty.

 Either the FSL tools or the ANTs tools are also required for the initial low-res registration.
+(Or both for improved robustness)

 Tested on Linux CentOS 6.8